 Special Requirements

 Reservation must be distinguished from accomodation.
+The interface should show different reservation management and accomodation management as different, distinct options or functionalities.

 Interface must be intuitive and usable to non-technical Guests of various background.
+Non-technical personnel should be able to perform the use case with little to no instruction in under 5 minutes.

 Guest Client interface must be secure to resist attacks from malicious actors since this interface will be public-facing.
+Client interface must not be vulnerable to injections and access controls can't be bypassed.
+Must be able to withstand a black-box penetration test from professional hackers for a day of assessment.

 Technology and Data Variations List